 Ensure you are contributing enough to meet any minimum requirements to receive a match from your employer.
 If you can, and it makes sense for your specific situation, you may want to take full advantage of your employer-based retirement plan by maxing it out each year.

 It is crucial to ensure you are protecting your most important asset — your ability to earn an income.
-When looking at the disability insurance options, there are two considerations you may want to consider:
+When looking at the disability insurance options, there are two factors you may want to consider:

-If you think you may want more life insurance, but due to certain factors, including age, it is cost prohibitive, try looking into your group insurance under your employer plan to see if it is an option for you.
+If you think you may want more life insurance, but due to certain factors, including age, it is cost-prohibitive, try looking into your group insurance under your employer plan to see if it is an option for you.

-If you aren’t sure what to do, your financial advisor can walk through your specific situation to help determine which benefits elections best suit you and your family for the coming year.
+If you aren’t sure what to do, your financial planner can walk through your specific situation to help determine which benefits elections best suit you and your family for the coming year.
 Even though there are many choices to make, you don’t have to make them alone.